My Recovery

 How the symptoms developed

-In 2014, a year into full-time practice as a family physician, I developed repetitive motion pain and weakness in my arms.
+In 2014, a year into full-time practice as a family physician, I began to develop repetitive motion pain and weakness in my arms.
 Blaming my rapid-fire computer documentation while seeing patients every 20 minutes and responding to messages and test results “in-between,” I coped over the ensuing years by gradually decreasing my work hours from 60 hours per week to 35 per week, using auto-click & dictation software, and doing gentle strength training.
-About a year-and-a-half into the Covid pandemic, my pain became unrelenting and I had to leave work without advance notice.
+In 2021, my pain became unrelenting and I had to leave work suddenly.
 Wondering how I could ever work again in any capacity, I then developed heart palpitations and difficulty swallowing.
 Over 8 years, I saw 22 health practitioners for all these conditions.
 In addition to traditional medical practitioners, I saw a mental health counselor, a naturopathic physician, a chiropractor, and two Chinese Medicine doctors, but found no hope for healing.

 How I got better

-A year after leaving work, I continued to be disabled and set up appointments for surgical consultation for Thoracic Outlet Syndrome.
-Luckily, before taking desperate measures, I happened to learn from an acquaintance about the neuroplastic paradigm of pain & chronic stress-related symptoms, not traditionally taught in medical school.
-After watching free videos on Dr. Howard Schubiner’s website, unlearnyourpain.com, my arm pain was 80% gone the next day.
-Dr. Schubiner’s explanation of the neuroscience filled in my gaps of understanding, and I knew I was on the path to recovery.
-I used the techniques of Pain & Symptom Reprocessing Therapy (PRT) and Emotional Awareness & Expression Therapy (EAET) to heal my arm pain, palpitations, and swallowing difficulty over a few weeks.
-At times, symptoms may return at a low level, but I listen to what my body is trying to tell me and adjust life accordingly.
-I now use these skills to help others heal their own chronic symptoms.
+In 2022, almost a year after leaving work, I continued to be disabled and set up appointments for surgical consultation for Thoracic Outlet Syndrome.
+Luckily, before taking desperate measures to remove ribs thought to be pressing on nerves, I happened to learn from an acquaintance about the neuroplastic paradigm of chronic pain & stress-related symptoms, not traditionally taught in medical school.
+After watching free videos on leading Mind-Body researcher Dr. Howard Schubiner’s website, unlearnyourpain.com, my arm pain was 80% gone the next day.
+I had seen thousands of patients with similar symptoms, but the traditional biomedical paradigm doesn’t explain them.
+Now that I had the biopsychosocial paradigm and neuroscience to fill in the gaps, I knew I was on the path to recovery.
+I used the techniques of Pain & Symptom Reprocessing Therapy (PRT) and Emotional Awareness & Expression Therapy (EAET) to heal my arm pain, palpitations, and swallowing difficulty over weeks to months.
+At times, symptoms may try to return, but I listen to what my body is telling me and adjust life accordingly.
+I trained in Mind-Body Medicine in 2023 and now use these skills to help others heal their own chronic symptoms.

 How amazing the mind is: